2018 Valuation Notices were Mailed February 24, 2017

-For Residential Properties, the median percentage change ranged from -4% for Economic District 40 (Ajo) to +12%
+For Residential Properties, the median percentage change ranged from +3% for Economic Districts 4 (Oro Valley ~ Catalina) and 6 (Catalina Foothills)

 It is the County Assessor's job to identify all property subject to taxation, determine who owns the property, determine the property's value, maintain the assessment roll, and to process appeals and exemptions as specified by law.

 The goal of our Web site is to provide the public with a resource that is easy to use in obtaining information about property values, the assessment process, the appeals process, and how to apply for an exemption or the senior freeze.
 We hope you find this site a useful tool in obtaining the answers to your questions.
 If you have any suggestions, please let us know by visiting our Web Site Suggestions page and leaving a comment.
 Our staff is always available and ready to assist you.